-Members of the TAB should be appointed by the GB preferably by consensus.
+Members of the TAB should be appointed by the GB, preferably by consensus.
 If a consensus is not reached, the following formal procedure will be followed:

-- Members of the TAB will be elected from a list established by the Central Secretariat in cooperation with JPI members: The GB representation of each JPI member can nominate up to 4 scientific and 4 stakeholder candidates for the TAB, with about 50% of the proposed candidates from each of the two groups coming from outside Europe or having an international affiliation.
-A synthesis list of all candidates will be prepared by the CS and sent out to the JPI members. - The election of the TAB is organised by the CS in a virtual and confidential mode (via Email or web-tool) in which each JPI member has 8 votes for the scientific candidates and 4 votes for the stakeholder candidates.
+- Members of the TAB will be elected from a list established by the CS in cooperation with the JPI members: The GB representation of each JPI member can nominate up to 4 scientific and 4 stakeholder candidates for the TAB.
+A synthesis list of all candidates will be prepared by the CS and sent out to the JPI members. - The election of the TAB is organised by the CS in a virtual and confidential mode (via email or web-tool) in which each JPI member has 8 votes for the scientific candidates and 8 votes for the stakeholder candidates.